 Yes, you must be at least 18 years of age or qualify for the Home School Special Admissions Program.
 Information about the program can be obtained by calling the CLC Administration office.
-Exceptions may be approved by the Administrative Services Director.
+Exceptions may be approved by the CLC Administration.

 I didn’t finish high school.
 Will I be accepted?

 In order to be accepted into the program you must have a high school diploma or G.E.D.
 Applicants will be evaluated on a case by case basis.
-Exceptions may be approved by the Administrative Services Director.
+Exceptions may be approved by the CLC Administration.